Skip to Main Content

 MICHELIN Recognition and What It Signals

-The Astorija carries a MICHELIN Selected designation in the 2025 hotels list, placing it within the cohort that the Guide's editors have vetted for quality across accommodation, service, and often the food and drink programme.
+The Astorija carries a MICHELIN Selected designation in the 2025 hotels list, marking it as a vetted hotel choice for accommodation and service.
 MICHELIN Selected is not a star rating but an editorial inclusion: hotels that make the cut are those the Guide's inspectors consider worth the attention of a discerning traveller.
 In Vilnius's accommodation market, where the premium tier has expanded considerably since the city's post-pandemic tourism recovery, MICHELIN inclusion provides a useful external benchmark, particularly for visitors calibrating between the city's independent design hotels and its internationally branded properties.

 For context on how Vilnius's premium hotel set compares, NARUTIS Hotel and Neringa Hotel represent other nodes in the city's historic-property market, while Vilnius Grand Resort operates on a different model entirely, outside the Old Town's density.
 The Astorija's MICHELIN recognition places it in a peer conversation with the city's serious hospitality offerings, not merely as a transit-convenient branded option.